PureGym

-PureGym Limited is a British chain of no frills health clubs based in the United Kingdom with multiple gyms around the world.
-The chain is headquartered in Leeds, West Yorkshire, with additional offices in London and Southampton.

-It is Britain's largest gym chain by membership, with over 1,500,000 members registered to their gyms.
+PureGym Limited is a British chain of no-frills health clubs, headquartered in Leeds.
+It is Britain's largest gym chain by membership, with over 1,900,000 members registered to their gyms.
+PureGym also operate gyms in 8 more countries and have over 500 locations worldwide; the newest territory, the UAE, opened in 2022.

 In May 2015, PureGym acquired all gyms from rival UK fitness chain LA Fitness, bringing the total number of gyms across the UK to 141.
-As of October 2022, PureGym had 327 gyms in the UK, with more than 1.5 million members, making it the largest operator of gyms across the United Kingdom.

-PureGym operate gyms across 9 different countries and have over 500 locations worldwide, with the newest territory, UAE opened in 2022.
+In 2019 an acquisition of Danish chain Fitness World added another approximately 200 centers to the portfolio.
+As of December 2024, PureGym has 362 gyms in the UK, and 161 in Denmark.
+Approximately 66% of PureGym's revenue comes from its UK operations.

 Facilities

-Most locations are open 24 hours a day and offer cardio equipment, fixed and free weights, and exercise classes, there are over 200 pieces of training equipment in most gyms.
+Most locations are open 24 hours a day and offer cardio equipment, fixed and free weights, and exercise classes.
+There are over 200 pieces of training equipment in most gyms.
 There are no swimming pools or saunas, which are found in more expensive gyms.

-All PureGyms are monitored by real-time TV linked directly to security staff and emergency services.
+For safety, all PureGyms are monitored by real-time CCTV linked directly to security staff and emergency services.
+They also have AEDs and first aid kits on site.
 Most gyms also run weekly fire drills during off-peak hours.

 Ownership and management

 PureGym was privately owned by CCMP Capital and other investors.
-In 2014, rival The Gym Group attempted to take over Pure Gym, but abandoned the takeover after it was referred to the Competition and Markets Authority.
+In 2014, rival The Gym Group attempted to take over PureGym, but abandoned the takeover after it was referred to the Competition and Markets Authority.

 In May 2015, PureGym Ltd bought their UK rival LA Fitness for around £60 million to £80 million.

 Humphrey Cobbold took over from Peter Roberts as the CEO.
-Roberts has, in turn, become the CFO, with Adam Bellamy continuing as the Non-Executive Director.
+Roberts has, in turn, become the CFO, with Adam Bellamy continuing as the non-executive director.

-In November 2017 it was bought by Los Angeles-based Leonard Green & Partners for £600 million.
+In November 2017 it was bought by Los Angeles–based Leonard Green & Partners for £600 million.

 In December 2019 PureGym agreed to buy Danish Fitness World, which also operated in Switzerland and Poland, for £350 million.